-With offices based near Farringdon in Central London, we are a small team with a start-up mindset.
+With offices based in Shoreditch in Central London, we are a small team with a start-up mindset.
 Whilst our ambition is great and we now have team members working remotely across the UK, Europe and the US, we remain a close-knit, friendly and energetic team who all believe passionately in our mission and values.

 We pride ourselves in being a small but effective team; all of the things that happen behind the scenes at Apps for Good are hand cranked by us, with the support of our amazing partners.
 For instance, all of our course materials have been written by our in-house Content Manager Donna, a former teacher herself, with advisors from our Expert community.

 We are a friendly and approachable group, and should you ever need to get in touch - we are happy to help!
 We have dedicated members of staff to support each of our communities:

 Our CEO Iris Lapinski founded Apps for Good with the vision of growing the talent pipeline in technology.
 Iris was driven to do this because she is an example herself of the ‘leaky pipeline’ problem; she pursued STEM subjects with great interest as a teen but eventually dropped out of her university level electronics engineering degree, where her passions were discouraged.

 Iris would have never worked on Apps for Good if she had not met Rodrigo Baggio and Mauricio Davila from Recode who were looking to bring the successful model of empowering citizens through technology from Brazil to the UK.
 Both Rodrigo and Mauricio worked with Iris to bring this spirit of social change and digital empowerment into Apps for Good and were key in getting the first two funders of Apps for Good: Esmee Fairbairn Foundation and Dell.